chef/omnibus/README.md

 $ bin/omnibus build $MY_PROJECT_NAME
 ```

-More details can be found in the generated project README file.
+More details can be found in the generated project's README file.

+Omnibus determines the platform for which to build an installer based on **the platform it is currently running on**.
+That is, you can only generate a `.deb` file on a Debian-based system.
+To alleviate this caveat, the generated project includes a [Test Kitchen](http://kitchen.ci) setup suitable for generating a series of Omnibus projects.

 More documentation